 For September entry, new students will be invited to the MRC DTP Induction by the end of the spring academic term.

-In early July our MRC DTP Coordinator will support all new students with signing up to workshops.
-The MRC DTP Coordinator will share details of both mandatory and optional training courses with information about when the workshops are scheduled to take place.
-You will receive guidance on how to use the online booking system to book your workshops.
-Take a look at our current workshop and training courses.
+In early Summer our MRC DTP Coordinator will send all incoming students information on how to select training workshops and arrange for each student to receive access to SkillsForge, an online course booking system.
+You will receive details of both compulsory and additional training courses with information about when the workshops are scheduled to take place.
+You will receive guidance on how to use this system to book your workshops.